Academics

 Students shall not change their registered courses after the period for course selection has ended.
 However, if a course must be changed due to unavoidable circumstances, the Dean of the Graduate School may grant permission for the course change through the prescribed procedures, provided that such changes are made within four (4) weeks from the beginning of the semester.

-Article 25 (Opening Subjects)
+Article 25 (Opening of Subjects)

 The curricula to be used for a particular semester shall be determined by the Dean of the Graduate School in consultation with the head of each department.